wp-plugins/my-wish-list/readme.txt

 = How do I display my wishlist? =

+There are two ways.

+1) Simply link to it.
+A new page exists on your site for each list you create.
+If you want to customize how your list is laid out, this is the option for you.
+Copy the template file /my-wish-list/templates/single-wishlist.php into your active theme's directory and edit away.

-Use the shortcode [wishlist id=xx] in any page or post, where id is the post id of the wishlist you created.
-Wishlists do not have their own template file, so the only way to make them appear is using the shortcode.
+2) Use the shortcode [wishlist id=xx] in any page or post, where id is the post id of the wishlist you created.

 = Can visitors reserve items to purchase from my wishlist? =